Transport in South Korea: Roads

+Bicycle

+In Korea, there is a record that Seo Jae-pil first introduced bicycles in 1895 after returning from the U.S. in the 1890s and toured the construction site of Independence Gate.
+At that time, it was called a wheelbarrow, but the government named it Bicycle in the 1903s.

+When other public transportation is crowded, office workers often use bicycles as a faster transportation method when commuting.
+As the number of bicycle riders increased, almost every part of the country also built bike lanes.
+Bicycle-only roads are mainly accessible, and are designed to reduce the contact accidents between pedestrians and bicycles.

+Social Benefits

+There are many bicycle clubs in South Korea, as many people enjoy riding bicycles as a leisure activity.
+Many join bicycle clubs so they can build a bond between people and live a healthier life.
+However, there are growing calls for improvement as they are driving on motorways rather than bicycle lanes, and are feared to cause contact accidents between bicycles and cars.

 Waterways

 Virtually cut off from the Asian mainland, South Korea is a seafaring nation, with one of the world's largest shipbuilding industries and an extensive system of ferry services.
 South Korea operates one of the largest merchant fleets serving China, Japan and the Middle East.
 Most fleet operators are large conglomerates, while most ferry operators are small, private operators.

 There are 1,609 km of navigable waterways in South Korea, though use is restricted to small craft.

 Ferries

 The southern and westerns coasts of the country are dotted with small islands which are served by ferries.
 In addition, the larger offshore Jeju and Ulleung Islands are also served by ferry.
 Major centres for ferry service include Incheon, Mokpo, Pohang and Busan, as well as China and Japan.